You may come across four types of eye health professionals:

-The eye examinations undertaken by optometrists are covered by Medicare and are usually bulk billed.
-No referral is required to see an optometrist.
+Optometrists can prescribe glasses and contact lenses, and a limited range of medications.
+They can diagnose and monitor eye disease and also provide referrals directly to ophthalmologists if surgery or complex therapeutic treatment is needed.
+Eye examinations undertaken by optometrists are covered by Medicare and are usually bulk billed.
+You don’t need a referral is required to see an optometrist.

 - clinical and functional vision assessment

 - recommendation and prescription for low vision devices

 - assessment of lighting requirements at home and work